 1 – A Yacht – We have 3 great Yachts in the fleet :

-- Freyja Of Orwell at ECYD Ipswich – Najad 380 sloop – 6 Berth – now the old lady of the fleet
+- Freyja Of Orwell at ECYD Ipswich – Najad 380 sloop – 6 Berth – and the grand old lady of our fleet

 2 – When we put these cruises together we start with allocating an experienced “Skipper” and “1st mate” together